michaelkamprath/RomWBW/ReadMe.md

   - Terminal Emulation
   - Zeta 1 and N8 Systems
   - Some older support boards

 The UNA version embedded in RomWBW is the latest production release of UNA.
-RomWBW will be updated with John’s upcoming UNA release with support for VGA3 as soon as it reaches production status.
+RomWBW will be updated with John's upcoming UNA release with support for VGA3 as soon as it reaches production status.

 Please refer to the [UNA BIOS Firmware Page](https://www.retrobrewcomputers.org/doku.php?id=software:firmwareos:una:start "software:firmwareos:una:start") for more information on UNA.

 ## CP/M vs. Z-System

 There are two OS variants included in this distribution and you may choose which one you prefer to use.
 Both variants are now included in